Banks–Vernonia State Trail: History

 The Banks–Vernonia State Trail was the first linear rail trail state park in Oregon.
-The Portland, Astoria, and Pacific Railroad built the original rail line in 1913 to transport timber, freight, and passengers.
+The Portland, Astoria & Pacific Railroad built the original rail line in 1913 to transport timber, freight, and passengers.
 In the 1920s, trains on the line hauled logs and lumber from Keasey and the Oregon-American mill in Vernonia to Portland.
 The railroad stopped using the line in 1957 after the mills closed, and from 1965 through 1969 the Vernonia South Park and Sunset Railroad leased the line for a steam excursion train.

 The line was abandoned in 1973.
 The Oregon Department of Transportation bought the right-of-way in 1974, and transferred it to the Oregon Parks and Recreation Department in 1990.
-In 2007 L. L. "Stub" Stewart State Park opened adjacent to the trail.
+In 2007, L. L. "Stub" Stewart State Park opened adjacent to the trail.
 Trail improvements, which continued for two decades, were completed in 2010 with the opening of the Banks trailhead and its kiosk, which resembles a railroad depot.

 The beginning of the trail runs through Pihl Road, in Manning, Oregon, named after Holger Mathew Pihl Sr. Hollie Pihl, a Circuit Court Judge, and his wife Alice spent countless hours clearing brush from the abandoned rail lines and donated money to help complete the project when project funds ran out.
 The two also funded the Buxton Trailhead picnic pavilion and owned naming rights, choosing to call it the "Whistle Stop".